mathieudelehaye/AR_Image_Tracking_Swift/README.md

 # AR_Image_Tracking_Swift

-iPhone application in Swift with ARKit and SceneKit, that uses Image tracking and displays a 3D scene model on the top of image after recognition.
+iPhone application in Swift with ARKit and SceneKit, that uses Image tracking and displays a 3D scene model on the top of image after its recognition.

 <p float="left">